Mark Kislingbury Academy Of Court Reporting

 Being a student at MKA

-At Mark Kislingbury Academy of Court Reporting, we look for students who have a strong desire to succeed and who understand that practice and dedication are a critical component to excelling in this field of study.
-The Academy provides an environment full of motivation and optimism driven by intense, determined training sessions.
-Faculty and staff are always on hand to provide help with any questions prospective and current students may have.
+At Mark Kislingbury Academy of Court Reporting, we seek students who demonstrate a strong commitment to success and recognize that practice and dedication are essential for excelling in this field.
+The academy fosters an environment rich in motivation and optimism, supported by rigorous training sessions.
+Faculty and staff are readily available to assist both prospective and current students with any inquiries.